 Career Opportunities in Culinary Arts

 When you receive a BAAS degree with a culinary arts concentration, you can look forward to an enhanced career in your field.
-This might include new opportunities in management, or even a new career in a related field.
+This might include new opportunities in management or a new career in a related field.
 Additionally, Career Services offers free job placement assistance to all ENMU students, so if you are looking for another job, we can help you find it.

 BAAS Concentration: Culinary Arts

 The BAAS program requires you to complete 120 hours to earn your bachelor's degree.
 Within those 120 hours, you must complete General Education Requirements, a primary concentration and a secondary concentration.

 As a secondary concentration, Culinary Arts requires 24 hours of coursework and includes the following courses: